-Second, they take a lot less tension to get to pitch.
+Second, they take a lot less tension to get to the pitch.

-Another point to make – never, ever try to put steel strings on a classical guitar.
+Another point to make is never to put steel strings on a classical guitar.
 Why?
 Reason #2 above – classical guitars are not made to withstand the higher tensions that steel strings require.
-You could risk significant damage to your instrument, affecting the neck and the bridge in particular.
+You could risk significant damage to your instrument, particularly affecting the neck and the bridge.

 Types of guitar strings